anupanandsingh/anupanand/Spock/content/_index.md

 +++
 title = "Anup Anand Singh"
-subtitle = "Research Associate in Mathematical Physics<br>Department of Mathematical Sciences, Loughborough University, United Kingdom"
+subtitle = "Research Associate in Mathematical Physics<br>Department of Mathematical Sciences, Loughborough University<br>United Kingdom"
 +++

 Physics and mathematics inspire each other in beautiful ways.
 It is this interplay between the two that draws me to integrability, the broad area of my research.
 An integrable system -- characterised by a set of equations that can be "solved exactly" -- is highly symmetrical and has fascinating mathematical structures.
 And while integrability in the natural world is rare, it offers valuable insights into the fundamental principles underlying the laws of nature.